microsoft/BotFramework-Composer/extensions/assetLibrary/readme.md

 The output of the cli tool will include a list of the files that were added, deleted or updated.
 Note that **changes to existing files will be overwritten if newer versions are found in a package.**

-# How build your own packages
+# How to build your own packages

 The packages used by Composer are native packages - the process of building one is the same as it would be for any software component published to NPM or Nuget.